Policeman (laboratory)

 A type of policeman which is made of plastic and is formed into spatula shapes at the ends.

 A policeman is a hand-held flexible natural-rubber or plastic scraper.
 The common type of it is attached to a glass rod and used in chemical laboratories to transfer residues of precipitate or solid on glass surfaces when performing gravimetric analysis.
-This equipment works well under gentle, delicate and precise requirement.
+This equipment works well under gentle, delicate and precise requirements.
 A policeman also comes in various sizes, shapes, and types.
 Some of them come in one-piece flexible plastic version and some in stainless.
 The origin of the policeman and its name cannot be identified for sure but some clues led back to the 19th century from German chemist Carl Remigius Fresenius.

 Structure

 A picture of stainless steel laboratory policeman.

 A policeman is generally a flexible natural-rubber blade attached to a glass rod, which is typically 5 mm to 6 mm diameter and 150 mm long.
 However, it also comes in various sizes and shapes depending on its uses.
 The rubber material provides chemical resistance.
 In some designs, there is no glass rod, but instead the whole item is made of plastic or stainless steel and is shaped into a spatula or scraper shape at the end.